ANPC Leg

 [9] S6_diode

-If the MOSFET switch type is used for losses groups 1 and 2 and the IGBT switch type for losses group 3, input/output terminals for power losses are vectors of eight elements (every index in the vector represents one switching element).
-Ordering of switching elements is given in Table 5.
+If the MOSFET switch type is used for losses groups 1 and 2 and the IGBT switch type for losses group 3, input/output power losses ports are vectors of eight elements (every index in the vector represents one switching element).
+Ordering of switching elements is given in Table 4.

-Table 5.
-Switching elements ordering for power losses terminals in the case of MOSFET switch type in groups 1 and 2 and IGBT switch type in group 3
+Table 4.
+Switching elements ordering for power losses ports in the case of MOSFET switch type in groups 1 and 2 and IGBT switch type in group 3

 Index in the vector Switching element